 Welcome to your all-in-one source for Massachusetts fishing license information!

-If you're looking for info on freshwater MA fishing licenses, saltwater permits, or the federal Highly Migratory Species permit, you'll find it below.
+If you're looking for info on MA fishing licenses for fresh or saltwater, or for the federal Highly Migratory Species fishing permit, you'll find it below.

 Back in what I now fondly remember as "the good old days", it was easy.

 Then came January 1, 2011, and the advent of the MA recreational saltwater fishing permit requirement.

 If you're planning to fish both fresh and salt water, you'll need two Massachusetts fishing licenses.

 One for freshwater and one for salt.